emanodame/flights-service/README.md

 [Controller]

-FlightController.java: Configuration of endpoint.
+**FlightController.java**: Configuration of endpoint.

 [Services]

-RoutesService.java: Retrieves Routes from endpoint and applies appropriate filtering
+**RoutesService.java**: Retrieves Routes from endpoint and applies appropriate filtering

-SchedulesService.java: Retrieves Schedules from endpoint.
+**SchedulesService.java**: Retrieves Schedules from endpoint.

-AirportGraphService.java: Constructs a Graph representation of Airports.
+**AirportGraphService.java**: Constructs a Graph representation of Airports.
 This may be overkill for this usecase but it makes finding direct and interconnecting airports very simple.

-FlightsService.java: Main service which FlightController calls to get all flights.
+**FlightsService.java**: Main service which FlightController calls to get all flights.

-DirectFlightsRetriever.java: Component that will use AirportGraph and get all direct flights.
+**DirectFlightsRetriever.java**: Component that will use AirportGraph and get all direct flights.
 Also uses ScheduleService get scheduling information.

 e.g If departure = JFK and arrival = MAD.
 Get Flight if airport graph has JFK -> MAD

-InterconnectingFlightsRetriever.java: Component that will use AirportGraph and get all interconnecting flights.
+**InterconnectingFlightsRetriever.java**: Component that will use AirportGraph and get all interconnecting flights.
 Also uses ScheduleService get scheduling information.

 e.g If departure = JFK and arrival = MAD.
 Get Flight if airport graph has JFK -> BER -> MAD